 In late 2018, a motion was brought to conference.
 This motion was pro sex self-ID.
-This motion was not passed in a clear majority agreement for the motion to be 'referred back'.
+This motion was not passed and in a clear majority voted for the motion to be 'referred back'.

 The motion was deeply problematic in many ways.
 One such issue was its proposal to remove the ‘spousal veto’.
 The spousal veto (introduced by the coalition government 2013) refers to the legal right for a spouse to annul their marriage if their partner changes their legal sex.
 The idea that WEP would be passing a motion that would compel a woman to be married against her will, and remove her right to annulment is extraordinary.
 A key example of how poor quality debate translates into poor quality policy.

 Since the Conservatives put self-ID on the table, WEP has maintained an uneasy silence as headline after headline have exposed the many ways that sex self-ID puts women at risk, and how it undermines our legal rights and protections.